joakimk/toniq/README.md

 ### 1.0

+* [ ] Verify that enqueue worked, it may return a no connection error
 * [ ] Always store jobs in redis and have another process pull them out to support multiple erlang vms adding jobs, like when having multiple web servers
 * [ ] Keep a single-vm-lock in redis with a timeout, release it on exit.
 Support takeover for killed vms.
 * [ ] Enqueue and run jobs for different workers